-16 Uvalde fourth graders waited an hour with injured teacher
+16 Uvalde fourth graders waited an hour with wounded teacher

 She remembers being taken to the airport, where a helicopter flew her to a San Antonio hospital.
 She was in and out of care until June 18.

-Avila later learned that a student in her class was injured by shrapnel to the nose and mouth but had since been released from medical care.
+Avila later learned that a student in her class was wounded by shrapnel to the nose and mouth but had since been released from medical care.
 She said other students helped their injured classmates until officers arrived.

 “I am very proud of them because they were able to stay calm for a whole hour that we were in there terrified,” Avila said.